liuyueyi/Server/README.md

 server.c/server.h
 -----------------
   this source code implements a tcp server, it include create a socket and bind it to 10033 port(you can also choose another port), then listener the request from other computer throw the Intenert.
 When there is a valid request, then the main process will create a child process and  go into server_process() to respose the request.
-  In this project, the server only implements receive text file from other and save it in local disk.
-If receive all the content, then this child process will be killed!
+  In this project, the server not only implements receive text file from other and save it in local disk, but alos include send file to client.
+The two method was called by client's request.
+After respose the client request, this child process will be killed!

 kmd.c
 -----
-  This source code contain main function, it's used to create a background process and save the process pid into file kmd.pid
+  This source code contain main function, it's used to create a background process and save the process pid into file kmd.pid.
+In the code, I use getopt_long to decode the command input parameters.
+If you want to get more about this function, you can google how to use it.
+Here(http://my.oschina.net/u/566591/blog/307892) I had summaried the useage of daemon
+  This file also implements terminal interactive interface, you can get how to use this command by (./kmd -h or ./kmd --help).
+  You can choose the save file pathname by set config_pathname(./kmd -c xxx/tmp.conf or ./init.sh start -c xxx/tmp.conf), the receive file's pathname will append ".tm" to the original config pathname.
+  Use -p to set listen port, -i to set accepted ip, -P to set rsa verify public key pathname and -S to set rsa sign private key pathname.

 client.c
 --------
-  This source code implements a simple tcp client, it has only one function, just connect the server and send file to it.
+  This source code implements a simple tcp client, it can connect the remote tcp server, first to send requset to choose receive file from server or send file to server.
+Pay attention to the code blow.
+If server buffer size is bigger then 1, the receive file will smaller then expected.
+  client:
+    char com[2];
+	  sprintf(com, "%d", choose);
+	  send(sockfd, com, strlen(com), 0);

+	server:
+	  char buffer[1];
+  	data_len = recv(sockfd, buffer, 1, 0);
+  	if(data_len < 0)
+  	{
+  		fprintf(stderr, "receive error\n");
+  		exit(1);
+  	}
+  	int command = atoi(buffer);

 init.sh
 -------